stevana/stateful-pbt-with-fakes/README.md

   assert (x == 0) (return ())
   sz <- iSize iq q
   assert (sz == 2) (return ())

+test :: IO ()
+test = prog =<< fake

+deploy :: IO ()
+deploy = prog real
 ```

+When we integration test our new component we can use the `fake`
+instance to make the tests fast and determinstic, while when we deploy
+we use the `real` instance and because of our stateful property-based
+tests we know that the fake is faithful to the real implementaton.

 #### Example: file system